 Thus, as we have seen, Le Monde of November 17, 2004 was able to trumpet in a three-sentence headline: “Romania formally acknowledges having participated in the extermination of the Jews.
 President Ion Iliescu assumes ‘the full responsibility of the State’ for the Shoah during the Second World War.
 About 400,000 Jews and 11,000 Gypsies were killed.”
 The latter figures obviously do not correspond to any historical truth; they constitute a mere indication of amount of the bill that will be presented to the Romanian taxpayer.
 The article recalled that, in the recent past, Ion Iliescu had tried to “minimise the tragedy of the Jews in Europe and especially in Romania” to such a degree that “the Jerusalem Post had called for the isolation of the Romanian Head of State on the international scene, likening him to the Austrian extremist leader Jörg Haider.”
 The Israeli interior minister, Avraham Poraz, himself born in Romania, had declared the Romanian president “persona non grata.”
 The Le Monde piece ended with the confirmation of three news items: a memorial to the Shoah is to be built by the Romanian government, then a museum of the “Holocaust” and, finally, “this dark episode of Romanian history will be incorporated in the school textbooks”.

-If Georges Wellers were to return to this world and reiterate in Bucharest the remarks made in Le Monde juif of March 1982, he would incur on the spot a five-year prison sentence: the fact stands as a firm indication that that, year after year and from one country to another, the conquering character of Shoah Business and the Holocaust Industry is growing ever more forceful.
-Among the State of Israel, the Jewish diaspora, and the American superpower, there reigns in this matter an understanding, and quite a cordial one, of master racketeers.
+If Georges Wellers were to return to this world and reiterate in Bucharest the remarks that he made in Le Monde juif in March 1982 he would incur, on the spot, a five-year prison sentence: the fact stands as a firm indication that, year after year and from one country to another, the conquering character of Shoah Business and the Holocaust Industry is growing ever more forceful.
+Among the State of Israel, the Jewish diaspora and the American superpower there reigns in this matter an understanding, and quite a cordial one, of master racketeers.

 Note: Today Romania is accused of having killed 400,000 Jews and, if one is to believe the press, she is also accusing herself.
 Yet, according to the most highly regarded Jewish historians, the number of dead (and not only of the killed) was quite smaller.
 Gerald Reitlinger proposes a total of from 210,000 to 220,000 dead, while specifying that “owing to the lack of reliable information at the time of writing, these figures must be regarded as conjectural” (The Final Solution, Jacob Aronson, North Vale (New Jersey) 1987 , p.
 497, 501).
 Lucy Dawidowicz puts forth the figure of 300,000 (The War against the Jews, 1933-1945, Holt, Rinehart and Winston, New York 1975, p.
 403) and Raul Hilberg that of 270,000 (The Destruction of the European Jews, Holmes and Meier, New York 1985, p.
 1220).
 Leni Yahil, for her part, refrains from giving any figure; her conclusion on the fate of the Romanian Jews is, in certain places, qualified to the point it amounts, if one may say so, to a defence of Romania (The Holocaust, the Fate of European Jewry, 1932-1945, translated from the Hebrew, Oxford University Press, New York and Oxford 1990 , p.
 344-348).
 For an interesting debate between two revisionists (Serban C. Andronescu and Mark Weber) on the subject of the Romanian Jews during the Second World War and for some quite different mortality figures, one may consult The Journal of Historical Review (Summer 1982, p.
 211-223; Fall 1982, p.
 233-238; Winter 1982, p.
 357-358, 479).